 Why did this guy strike up a conversation with me?
-Why did he spend his energy and time to compliment me?
+Why did he spend his energy and time complimenting me?
 What was in it for him?

 I still don’t know, but I do know that the world needs more people like this!
 Happiness is contagious, and if more people would be like this, the world would be a happier place!

 Want to try something new?
 Strike up a conversation with a stranger.
 Or give a compliment to someone out of the blue.
 Or be an old man on a bicycle and compliment joggers whenever you pass them! 🙂